LC-Linkous/tinySA_python/README.md

    <p align="center">Plotted On-Screen Trace Data of a Frequency Sweep from 100 kHz to 800 kHz</p>

-## List of tinySA Ultra Commands and their Library Commands
+## List of tinySA Commands and their Library Commands

 This list and the following list in the [Additional Library Commands](#additional-library-commands) section describe the functions in this library.

 This section is sorted by the tinySA (Ultra) commands, and includes:
 * A brief description of what the command does
 * What the original usage looked like
-* The tinySA_Python function call, or calls if multiple options exist
+* The tinySA_python function call, or calls if multiple options exist
 * Example return, or example format of return
 * Any additional notes about the usage